-Simon paid a common stock dividend of \$1.30 per share in the first quarter of 2021 and \$2.10 per share in the first quarter of 2020.
+Simon paid a common stock dividend of \$1.65 per share in the first quarter of 2022.
+Simon paid a common stock dividend of \$1.30 per share in the first quarter of 2021.
 The Operating Partnership paid distributions per unit for the same amounts.
-On March 30, 2021, Simon's Board of Directors declared a quarterly cash dividend for the first quarter of 2021 of \$1.30 per share, payable on April 23, 2021 to shareholders of record on April 9, 2021.
+On May 9, 2022, Simon's Board of Directors declared a quarterly cash dividend for the second quarter of 2022 of \$1.70 per share, payable on June 30, 2022 to shareholders of record on June 9, 2022.
 The distribution rate on units is equal to the dividend rate on common stock.
 In order to maintain its status as a REIT, Simon must pay a minimum amount of dividends.
-Simon's future dividends and the Operating

-Partnership's future distributions will be determined by Simon's Board of Directors, in its sole discretion, based on actual and projected financial condition, liquidity and results of operations, cash available for dividends and limited partner distributions, cash reserves as deemed necessary for capital and operating expenditures, financing covenants, if any, and the amount required to maintain Simon's status as a REIT.
+Simon's future dividends and the Operating Partnership's future distributions will be determined by Simon's Board of Directors, in its sole discretion, based on actual and projected financial condition, liquidity and results of operating expenditures, financing covenants, if any, and the amount required to maintain Simon's status as a REIT.

-On February 11, 2019, Simon's Board of Directors authorized a common stock repurchase plan.
-Under the plan, Simon was authorized to repurchase up to \$2.0 billion of its common stock during the two-year period ending February 11, 2021 in the open market or in privately negotiated transactions as market conditions warrant.
-During the three months ended March 31, 2020, Simon purchased 1,245,654 shares at an average price of \$122.50 per share.
-As Simon repurchased shares under the program, the Operating Partnership repurchased an equal number of units from Simon.
+On May 9, 2022, Simon's Board of Directors authorized a common stock repurchase plan.
+Under the plan, Simon may repurchase up to \$2.0 billion of its common stock during the two-year period commencing on May 16, 2022 and ending on May 16, 2024 in the open market or in privately negotiated transactions as market conditions warrant.